samueldtodd/probability/README.md

 # Probability
-Probability puzzles and challenges simulated using Python with varying levels of user input required.
+Probability puzzles and challenges simulated using Python with requiring varying levels of user input.

 ## [Dice Roll](dice_roll.py)